-Teachers may resign at any time with consent of the Executive Committee.
-No teacher or licensed employee may resign during the school term in order to accept another teaching or licensed position without the consent of the Executive Committee.
-A teacher may resign outside of a school term if the teacher provides written notice to the Special Education Director, at least 30 calendar days prior to the first student attendance day of the following school year.
-Teachers who resign with less than 30 days' notice prior to the first student attendance day of the following school term will be deemed to have resigned during the school term.
+Professional personnel may resign at any time with consent of the Executive Committee.
+No professional personnel may resign during the school term in order to accept another certified or licensed position without the consent of the Executive Committee.
+Professional personnel may resign outside of a school term if the employee provides written notice to the Special Education Director, at least 30 calendar days prior to the first student attendance day of the following school year.
+Professional personnel who resign with less than 30 days' notice prior to the first student attendance day of the following school term will be deemed to have resigned during the school term.

-Probationary teachers and licensed employees may resign during their contract period only with the Executive Committee's consent.
+Probationary personnel and licensed employees may resign during their contract period only with the Executive Committee's consent.